-Both heavy and incompatible drinking can increase the chances of divorceFebruary 5th, 2013 in Health /
+Both heavy and incompatible drinking can increase the chances of divorceFebruary 5, 2013 in Medicine & Health / Health

 High levels of drinking have repeatedly been shown to predict divorce.
 The most cited explanation for this is that excessive alcohol use disrupts daily tasks and functioning, and increases spousal conflicts.
 A study of the effects of drinking among husbands versus wives, and of similar versus dissimilar drinking in couples, has found that both level of drinking and compatibility in drinking can have an influence on divorce.